-4.2.5 The factors linking occasional transactions are inherent in the characteristics of the transactions - for example, where several payments are made to the same recipient from one or more sources over a short period, where a customer regularly transfers funds to one or more destinations.
+4.2.5 (for other types of transactions).
+Where the FI becomes aware that these thresholds are met or exceeded, CDD measures should be carried out.
+The factors linking occasional transactions are inherent in the characteristics of the transactions - for example, where several payments are made to the same recipient from one or more sources over a short period, where a customer regularly transfers funds to one or more destinations.
 In determining whether the transactions are in fact linked, an FI should consider these factors against the timeframe within which the transactions are conducted.
-4.3 Identification n and verif ication of the customer's identity s.2(1)(a), Sch.
-2 4.3.1 An II should identify the customer and verify the customer's identity by reference to documents, data or information provided by a reliable and independent source: (a) a governmental body; (b) the IA or any other relevant authority (RA); (c) an authority in a place outside Hong Kong that performs functions similar to those of the IA or any other RA; or (d) any other reliable and independent source that is recognized by the IA.
-Customer that is a natural pers son s.2(1)(a), Sch.
+4.3 Identificatio n and verif ication of the customer's identity s.2(1)(a), Sch.
+2 4.3.1 An II should identify the customer and verify the customer's identity by reference to documents, data or information provided by: (a) a governmental body; (b) the IA or any other relevant authority (RA); (c) an authority in a place outside Hong Kong that performs functions similar to those of the IA or any other RA; (d) a digital identification system that is a reliable and independent source that is recognized by the IA21; or (e) any other reliable and independent source that is recognized by the IA.
+Customer that is a natural pers son^{22} s.2(1)(a), Sch.
 2 4.3.2 For a customer that is a natural person, an II should identify the customer by obtaining at least the following identification information: (a) full name; (b) date of birth; (c) nationality; and (d) unique identification number (e.g. identity card number or passport number) and document type. s.2(1)(a), Sch.
-2 4.3.3 In verifying the identity of a customer that is a natural person, an II should verify the name, date of birth, unique identification number and document type of the customer by reference to documents, data or information provided by a reliable and independent source, examples of which include: (a) Hong Kong identity card or other national identity card; (b) valid travel document (e.g. unexpired passport); or
+2 4.3.3 In verifying the identity of a customer that is a natural person, an II should verify the name, date of birth, unique identification number and document type of the customer by reference to documents, data or information provided by a reliable and independent source, examples of which include: (a) Hong Kong identity card or other national identity card; L (a) frong ixong identity card of other hational identity card,